 Before you shriek and ask ‘why’?
 165 horsepower is still godly and especially in a naked bike that is as compact and light as the S1000R.

-Also, consider that unlike many other manufactures BMW’s claimed figures tend to be a lot closer to the actual measured rear wheel figure once ran through their paces on a rolling road.
+Also, consider that unlike many other manufacturers BMW’s claimed figures tend to be a lot closer to the actual measured rear wheel figure once ran through their paces on a rolling road.

 I am not sure if BMW power claims are at the crank or the rear wheel.
 As often we expect to see 10-12% transmission losses but BMW’s margin of error with their claims seems to be much less.

-Case in point as here the S1000R produces 163 horsepower while BMW claim 165 horsepower which would make the crank figure a little over 180 horsepower.
+Case in point as here the S1000R produces 163 horsepower while BMW claims 165 horsepower which would make the crank figure a little over 180 horsepower.
 Feeling better now?

 I would not let the fact that the S1000R makes less power and torque between 5000-8000 rpm bother you, as despite this the response of the engine is still monstrous and more than you really need in any real-world situation.

-For the S10000R BMW have opted for longer fourth, fifth and sixth gears, so you can expect les roll-on response in these gears versus the RR, as they are longer and also because the S1000R makes less power and torque between 5000-8000 rpm versus the S1000RR as already pointed out.
+For the S10000R BMW has opted for longer fourth, fifth and sixth gears, so you can expect less roll-on response in these gears versus the RR, as they are longer and also because the S1000R makes less power and torque between 5000-8000 rpm versus the S1000RR as already pointed out.

-And also to consider, a de-cat and ECU flash would massively bolster that 5000-8000 rpm part of the delivery.
+And also consider is a de-cat and ECU flash.
+This would massively bolster that 5000-8000 rpm part of the delivery.